Olli Juolevi: Playing career

+As a free agent at the conclusion of his contract with the Ducks, Juolevi opted to leave North America and return to Europe in signing a one-month contract with Timrå IK of the Swedish Hockey League (SHL) on 5 October 2023.
+In beginning the 2023–24 season in the SHL, Juolevi registered 1 goal through 9 appearances, before concluding his short-term contract with Timrå IK.
+On 13 November 2023, Juolevi marked his return to the Finnish Liiga, in securing a contract with eventual champions, Tappara.
+Juolevi's role grew in the post-season, notching 2 goals and 6 points through 16 appearances in contributing in claiming the Finnish title.

 International play

 Juolevi played for Finland at the 2016 World Junior Championships, where they won gold on 5 January 2016.
 In recognition of his play, he was named to the tournament All-star team.

 Juolevi was named Finland's captain for the 2017 World Junior Championships.
 In the tournament, Finland was unable to match their success from the previous year, placing ninth and defeating Team Latvia to avoid relegation.